Top Shelf Productions: History

-Top Shelf were unprepared for the response, with a volunteer drafted to help pack the orders.
-A second communication was issued a day later, declaring "Top Shelf Saved by Comics Community Record 12 Hours."
+Top Shelf was unprepared for the response, drafting a volunteer drafted to help pack the orders.
+A second communication was issued a day later, declaring, "Top Shelf Saved by Comics Community Record 12 Hours."
 The move was greeted with envy by rival publishers, Tom Devlin of Highwater told The Comics Journal that although he viewed the move initially as maybe "a little pathetic", he later realized it as "the most remarkable marketing scheme", although qualifying that he didn't feel "there was a cynical moment" in Top Shelf's actions.

 Top Shelf have slowly expanded their line and typically aim to launch works at conventions in order to generate a buzz.
-The 2004 Comic Con International saw the company launch eight books, of which two were immediate sell-outs.
-This has at times caused unrest with retailers, particularly when Blankets was launched at the 2003 Comic Con International.
-The company also followed this route with Alan Moore and Melinda Gebbie's Lost Girls, launching it at the 2006 Comic Con International.
-The work had long been on the schedules of Top Shelf, initially intended as a three volume affair scheduled for a 2002 release.
+The 2004 San Diego Comic-Con saw the company launch eight books, of which two were immediate sell-outs.
+This has at times caused unrest with retailers, particularly when Blankets was launched at the 2003 San Diego Comic-Con.
+The company also followed this route with Alan Moore and Melinda Gebbie's Lost Girls, launching it at the 2006 San Diego Comic-Con.
+The work had long been on the schedules of Top Shelf, initially intended as a three-volume affair scheduled for a 2002 release.
 The eventual publication proved controversial, with Moore himself describing the work as "pornography" and Chris Staros admitting that publication was "putting the whole company on the line".
 Before publication, fears were raised that the book would prove hard to sell given its nature, and that there may be legal implications.
 However, the work received good reviews and the initial print run sold out in one day.
 The work has yet to be distributed in the United Kingdom, as the Great Ormond Street Hospital currently owns the copyright to Peter Pan.
 Top Shelf agreed not to distribute the work in the UK until after that copyright expired at the end of 2007.
 They do, however, refute that the work breaches the copyrights held.

 On January 6, 2015, IDW Publishing announced that it had acquired Top Shelf Publishing.
 Top Shelf co-founder Warnock announced his retirement from comics publishing, while Staros stayed on as Top Shelf's editor-in-chief.